-Browser-based, it will work on Windows or Apple computers, and will be compatible with iOS or Android devices.
-It will have a range of new commenting features and reports, and the data will sync with the cloud for up-to-date access anywhere.
-You will be able to quickly enter weight and height data on a tablet or your phone, and the camera on your device will easily add photos to your entry.
+This updated version of Gro-Trac has a new look and feel.
+Browser-based, it works on Windows or Apple computers, and will be compatible with iOS or Android devices.
+It has a range of new commenting features and reports, and the data syncs with the cloud for up-to-date access anywhere.
+You can quickly enter weight and height data on a tablet or your phone, and the camera on your device will easily add photos to your entry.
 The app can be used in offline mode when reception is unreliable.

-Saracen provides the KER Gro-Trac® programme as a free service to stud farm clients - it can also be leased annually.
+Saracen provides the KER Gro-Trac® programme as a free service to stud farm clients.

 The programme features growth curves generated from data collected (weights, heights and average daily gains) from thousands of young horses.
 Reference curves can include a broad range of growth data (i.e. All Thoroughbred Colts Worldwide) or only a specific group (i.e. English Thoroughbred Fillies or Kentucky Thoroughbred Colts Born in March).